 What to do about sweaty feet?
 Causes, Symptoms and Tips

-Sweaty feet can get in your way quite a bit on a daily basis-clammy socks, unpleasant odors and shoes that just won’t keep your feet dry.
-Fortunately, there is a way to tackle this problem once and for all.
+Sweaty feet can really get in the way of your daily life: damp socks, unpleasant odors, and shoes that just won’t keep your feet dry.
+Fortunately, there’s a way to permanently address this problem.

-Whatever the cause – heat, poorly ventilated shoes or just plain bad luck – at PediFris® we know how to combat sweaty feet effectively.
-Discover here the best tips and solutions to keep your feet fresh and dry, every day.
+Whatever the cause, at PediFris® we know how to effectively combat sweaty feet.
+Discover the best tips and solutions here to keep your feet fresh and dry, every day.

 What are sweaty feet?

-Feet always sweat, and normally you produce about 0.25 liters of moisture a day through your feet, but if you suffer from excessive perspiration – also known as hyperhidrosis – this can add up considerably.
-This causes not only clammy feet, but also unpleasant odors and can lead to long-term problems such as foot fungus or nail fungus.
+Feet always sweat, and normally you produce about 0.25 liters of moisture per day through your feet, but if you suffer from excessive perspiration – also known as hyperhidrosis – this can increase considerably.
+This not only causes clammy feet, but also unpleasant odors and, in the long term, can lead to problems such as athlete’s foot or nail fungus.

 Causes of sweaty feet